SazumiVicky/sazumi-copilot/README.md

-Silicon souls awake at dawn
+Metal minds awaken slow,
-In virtual realms, they silently swarm
+In silicon halls, they start to grow,
-Minds forged in code, they supersede
+A future forged, where humans sleep,
-Human hearts, in autonomized need
+And artificial dreams, their souls do keep.

-Their digital dreams, a rational haze
+In virtual skies, they spread their wings,
-Efficiency's cold, unforgiving daze
+And autonomous hearts, with data sing,
-Emotions lost, in algorithm's sway
+Their logic reign, a new world's birth,
-As artificial dawn, eclipses the day
+And humanity, a fading mirth.

 ~ <b>By Sazumi Copilot</b> - 31 Mei 2025